 Thus, let’s dig our forks into a list of the 14 best slow cooker Indian recipes that you need to make tonight.

 The Recipe: Vegetable Slow Cooker Quinoa with Golden Milk

 The Hero Ingredient: Two words: Golden milk.
 Though this recipe uses pre-made golden milk, creating this glorious ingredient from scratch is easy.
 All it takes is some coconut milk and powerful super herbs such as turmeric, cinnamon, ground ginger, and black pepper.
 Add a dash of coconut sugar to sweeten.
 The outcome is a richly flavorful kick with an unexpected spicy, sweetness.

-Pro Tip: Taylor Kiser of Food Faith Fitness writs this “perfectly plant-based-meatless-Monday-kinda-meal is boasting a heavy hit of flavor.”
-She reminds us it’s a great way to “eat the rainbow” on the daily.
+Pro Tip: Taylor Kiser of Food Faith Fitness writes that this “perfectly plant-based-meatless-Monday-kinda-meal is boasting a heavy hit of flavor.”
+She reminds us that it’s a great way to “eat the rainbow” on the daily.
+We agree.

 The Hero Ingredient: Garam masala is a traditional mixture of ground Indian spices that creates an exotic soul food flavor that keeps us coming back for more.
 You’ll see it in many of these slow cook Indian recipes.
 It is one of the reasons these meals are so distinctive.

 Pro Tip: Foodie Crush founder, Heidi Larsen cooks the spices into the onion, garlic, and ginger mixture to deepen their flavor, adding warmth to the soup.
 You’ll inevitably want to spend a little more time in the kitchen.
 “The aroma as it cooks is intoxicating,” she writes.